Integrated Generalized Zero-Shot Learning for Fine-Grained Classification: Experimental Studies

-\textbf{MI Bound Analysis.} Figure~\ref{threshold} shows the change in performances of AGAN and AFGN on different values of $\gamma$.
+Figure~\ref{threshold} shows the change in performances of AGAN and AFGN on different values of $\gamma$.
 Both networks show low accuracy near zero MI bound, which indicates interruption of redundant information in the features.

 Note that the performance of both networks depicts an increasing trend with the increasing values of $\gamma$.
 However, after $\gamma=0.05$, the performance starts to decrease, which means the necessary information flow is harmed.
 Both the networks achieve optimal performance when the MI bound is $\gamma=0.05$.
 Note that for some datasets we observe better performance at $\gamma=0.01$, therefore we mentioned earlier $\gamma\in [0.01,0.05]$.